 |Development and implementation of a public awareness program and education on risks to public safety and on public preparedness for emergencies.|

 |Identification of individuals to act as community emergency information staff.|

 |Conduct an annual review of the community emergency management program.|

-The municipality will rally its forces in the face of a community wide disaster or emergency.
-But residents need to be ready too.
+The municipality will rally its forces in the face of a community-wide disaster or emergency; however, residents need to be prepared as well.

-Do you have a 72 hour emergency kit in case you have to leave abruptly or hunker down in your home during a wide scale emergency?
-You should have a kit ready to go in either case with the items listed in the checklist below.
+Do you have a 72-hour emergency kit in case you have to leave abruptly or hunker down in your home during a wide scale emergency?
+You should always have an emergency preparedness kit ready to go.

 - Radio and batteries or crank radio

 - Candles and matches/lighter

 - Extra car keys and cash